creationix/msgpack-js/README.markdown

 This is my own experiment with a hand written encoder and parser for msgpack for node.

-This is incomplete at the moment.
-The encoder is mostly there, but the decoder is barely started.
+The initial implementation is mostly done, missing is 64bit numbers and float/double numbers.

+Next is heavy testing and performance tuning...